ART-Group-it/KERMIT/README.md

 # kerMIT

-Python implementation of kerMITencoder and kerMITviz.
+A lightweight Python library to encode and interpret Universal Syntactic Embeddings

 # Installation
 ```